 MembershipMembership runs from October 1st to September 30th.

-Your support helps cover the costs of our monthly Saturday Seminars and donations to the Genealogy Section at W.O.
-Haggard Library.
-Members have access to handouts and recordings (when the speaker permits) from our Saturday Seminars and Roundtable Discussions.
-We are now set up so you can pay for membership via PayPal or with a credit card.
+$45 for a year and a half - April 1, 2026 through September 30, 2027 Pay for membership via PayPal or with a credit card.
 Info on our Membership page.
 If membership isn't for you but you enjoy our webinars, please consider donating to Genealogy Friends.

 |